Twinkal-hub/SIEM-Monitoring-Lab/reports/incident-report.md

 ## Conclusion

-The investigation identified suspicious authentication activity that may indicate brute-force attempts.
+The analysis identified suspicious authentication activity indicating a possible brute-force attack.
 Additional monitoring and preventive controls are recommended.